 The Ph.D. degree will be offered to quality students who have completed, with distinction, either a Bachelor’s degree or a Master’s degree in electrical or computer engineering or a closely related field.

-All students admitted for full-time study will receive a competitive financial aid package in the form of an appointment as a graduate student instructor (GSI) or research assistant (GSRA) to all admitted students without external funding or employment.
+The department offers a competitive financial aid package in the form of an appointment as a graduate student instructor (GSI) or research assistant (GSRA) to all admitted students without external funding or employment.

 All admissions are for the Fall term only.

 If you have additional questions, please contact the program chair: Dr. Ya Sha Yi.

 The specific learning goals of the ECE Ph.D. degree program are:

 - A strong foundation in the theoretical principles and techniques from science, engineering, and mathematics needed for advanced engineering design and development.

 - An ability to use modern engineering software, processes, devices, and diagnostic tools for advanced engineering design and development.

 - An ability to read, understand, and critically evaluate the research literature in a chosen domain, and contribute original scholarship in the form of peer-reviewed publications and technical presentations.